Rapptz/discord.py/docs/api.rst

     .. attribute:: pop

-        A coloured drop-down shadow is shown.
+        A coloured dropshadow is shown.

 .. _discord-api-audit-logs: